ArantesVini/local-dw/README.md

 # Local Data Warehouse using Docker

+Extract the data from a relational databse, load in another database in a schema only for the staging area, then load into a final schema for the Data Warehouse, in the same database of the staging area, but in another schema.
+Each database will be a separated container.

 ## Objective

 Do the entire process of the Data Warehouse for a industrial fictional company called "TechFab S.A.". this company need to get reports for all sectors: production, sales, suppliers, financial, maintenance and quality.
 This reports and data will be used to take Data Driven Decision to turn TechFab a even bigger company.